 One of the brand new characters made specifically for the Dragon Ball Super era of the franchise was Universe 7’s God of Destruction, Lord Beerus.
 First introduced in the Battle of Gods movie and corresponding Dragon Ball Super redux arc, Beerus is an incredibly finicky and temperamental cat-man of a God.

-As a result of his fickle ways, there are times where Beerus can be a very kind and benevolent God, and times he can be cruel and malicious.
+As a result of his fickle ways, there are times when Beerus can be a very kind and benevolent God, and times he can be cruel and malicious.

 Here are five times Beerus was unexpectedly kind in Dragon Ball, and five more times he showed no mercy.